fenago/docker-course/md/lab_7.md

     indication that an error has been generated, and Docker was unable to get the container up and running.

-In this exercise, you explored the container life cycle and its different states.
-You also learned how to start with attachment by using the `docker container start -a <container name or ID>` command and how to stop the container using
-`docker container rm <container name or ID>`.
-In the end, we discussed how to force-remove running containers by using `docker container rm -f <container name or ID>`.
-Then, we saw the rare case of `CREATED`, which is shown only when the command generates an error and the container fails to start.

 So far, we have focused on the container\'s statuses and not its size.
 In the next exercise, we will learn how to determine the size of the